Removal of Pigmented Lesions

 - Nevus of ota – blue hyperpigmentation

 A laser generates an intense beam of light.
-This beam brings energy to a specific treatment area through a small hand piece that is connected to the laser console.
+This beam brings energy to a specific treatment area through a small handpiece connects to the laser console.
 The light from the laser is absorbed by oxyhemoglobin (bright red blood cells carrying oxygen) and melanin/pigment (black or brown pigment found in the skin).
 The heating destructs unwanted cells while leaving healthy cells intact.